Leverage data to ensure that your marketing agency is not complacent and that your budget is being maximised and managed properly

 There’s little doubt that costs are a significant factor in brand-agency relationships, success metrics and the ultimate measurements of ROI.
 Brands want visibility into their spend, to understand where the funds have gone and how the results match their investments.
 Agencies have to juggle the complexities of profit and bottom line alongside the vagaries of a mercurial market and various ROI metrics.

-However, a blurred line between agency spend and brand visibility can often impact both relationships and results.
+However, a blurred line between marketing agency spend and brand visibility can often impact both relationships and results.
 In a report released by the World Federation of Advertisers (WFA) entitled ‘Project Spring: Revolutionising the perception and contribution of global marketing procurement’, less than half of brands have full visibility into their total marketing spending and only 33% address around 80-100% of it.
 That said, the same report found that visibility into high-quality, multi-dimensional spend data was a key enabler for unlocking opportunity.

 The budget size isn’t usually a factor in ensuring transparency in spend and deliverables.
 Real value boils down to insights, visibility, and providing systems to leverage data and identify which agencies deliver to their mandates and which do not.

-When agency and brand focus on leveraging spend against tangible data, both benefit.
+When marketing agency and brand focus on leveraging spend against tangible data, both benefit.
 And, this is where you want the data to take you to a space where you can ensure your agency is using your spend in a way that exceeds your value expectations.

 Lifting the data lid